solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Group 1.
 Concentric.
 Structure predominantly concentric, or spiral; shape spherical or oval.
 Examples: _Parkeria_, _etc._, _Loftusia_, oolite* and pisolite, final stage of certain Fulwell concretions.

 *) Oolite grains may have "a concentric and radiate, or simply a concentric or radiate structure."
 Mem.
 Geol.
 Survey.
-4. 1894.
-'Lower Oolitic Rocks of England,' p.
+4. 1894. _Lower Oolitic Rocks of England_, p.
 6. All the figures show the completely and the predominantly concentric types.
 Some Parkeria-patterns, too, might almost be classified as radial.

 Group 2.
 Radial.
 Structure predominantly radial, shape various.